rgeo/activerecord-postgis-adapter/README.md

 ### Configuring ActiveRecord

+_NOTE: In version 7.0.0 changes were made so that the attributes in the second argument of `register` will be camel_cased, which may break existing configurations.
+See [this commit](https://github.com/rgeo/activerecord-postgis-adapter/pull/325/commits/075d8db036c29b88c0e13234affef260d262e76f) for more details._

 ActiveRecord's usefulness stems from the way it automatically configures classes based on the database structure and schema.
 If a column in the database has an integer type, ActiveRecord automatically casts the data to a